mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ##### Breaking the Iterative Process
 The iterative process can be terminated using the [`increment!`](@ref increment!) function.
-The following code demonstrates how to utilize this function to break out of the iteration loop:
+The following code demonstrates how to use this function to break out of the iteration loop:
 ```@example ACSEWLS
 analysis = gaussNewton(monitoring)
 for iteration = 1:20